Wilensky's: Wilensky's Special

 The famous Wilensky's special sandwich is a grilled bologna sandwich.
 It was included in Travel + Leisure magazine's May 2012 edition's article about the 'Best Sandwiches From Around the World', written by Jonathan Gold.
-It was also featured in the second episode of The Mind of a Chef PBS series with Anthony Bourdain and David Chang.
+It was also featured in the second episode of David Chang and Anthony Bourdain's PBS series The Mind of a Chef, with Bourdain visiting again for another Wilensky's special as part of the Quebec episode of Parts Unknown.